Skip to main content

 Management letter

-A letter from the external auditor to the board identifying internal control weaknesses and recommendations.
-Distinct from the audit opinion.
-Treasurers should review the management letter carefully even when the audit opinion is clean.
+A letter the auditor sends the board about weak spots in internal controls.
+It is separate from the audit opinion.
+Treasurers should read it closely even when the opinion is clean.

 DEFINITION